Graduate admission information

 A student must have the equivalent of a 4 year bachelor’s degree to be eligible to apply for a graduate program.
 Students can take one year of a master’s program in their home country to be equivalent to a bachelor’s degree.
 Any questions should be directed to Graduate Admissions.

 Can I be accepted into a Master or Ph.D program if I don’t have an engineering background?

 The School of Computing, Informatics, and Decision Systems Engineering admits students from a variety of backgrounds including Statistics, Mathematics, and Physics.
 Students may gain admissions with undergraduate deficiencies, but are also encouraged to apply as a non-degree seeking graduate student to complete any needed deficiencies before applying to the degree program.
 Students are required to complete deficiency courses by the end of their first year in the program.

 Can I pursue a thesis-oriented Master’s degree?

 Yes.
 Industrial Engineering, Computer Science, Computer Engineering, and Software Engineering all have both a thesis and non-thesis option.
-Computer Science students will choose MS (thesis) or MCS (non-thesis) at the time you apply to ASU.
-Industrial Engineering, Computer Engineering, and Software Engineering students will be able to pursue a thesis after you are admitted to ASU and find a faculty advisor.
+Students will be able to pursue a thesis after you are admitted to ASU and find a faculty advisor.